Airport reopens on Spanish island roiled by volcano eruption

 Scientists say the eruption could last for up to three months.

 Three rivers of lava slithering down a hillside on the western side of the island have destroyed 461 buildings, including homes, and covered 212 hectares (more than 520 acres) of countryside, according to a European Union monitoring system.
+It said satellite images show that volcanic ash covers 1,314 hectares (nearly 3,250 acres) of the island.

 This month’s eruption is the first on La Palma since 1971.